University Logo

 Structure and Content

-A student enrolled for this degree must pass 120 points in one of the subjects listed in the Master of Professional Studies Schedule.
+4 A student enrolled for this degree must complete the requirements for one of the specialisations listed in the Master of Professional Studies Schedule.

-7 a A dissertation, when included in the programme, is to be carried out under the guidance of a supervisor appointed by Senate or its representative.
+8 a A dissertation or research portfolio, when included in the programme, is to be carried out under the guidance of a supervisor appointed by the Senate or its representative.

-b The dissertation topic must be approved by the relevant Head of Department or Programme Coordinator prior to enrolment.
+b The dissertation or research portfolio topic must be approved by the relevant Head of Department or Programme Coordinator prior to enrolment.

-c The dissertation is to be completed and submitted in accordance with the General Regulations – Masters Degrees.
+c The dissertation or research portfolio is to be completed and submitted in accordance with the General Regulations – Masters Degrees.

 Honours